 Status: Restrictions Now Blocking New Launches

-As of May 2026, previously-launched DJI products remain available in the US through third-party retailers (Amazon, B&H Photo, Best Buy).
-However, the Countering CCP Drones Act is now actively blocking new launches: the Osmo Pocket 4 (global launch Apr 16), the DJI Lito 1 + X1 (global launch Apr 23), the DJI Mic Mini 2 (global launch Apr 28), and the DJI Osmo Mobile 8P (global launch May 7) all shipped internationally but cannot be sold in the US because no FCC authorization has been filed.
-The ban is now blocking 4 consecutive DJI launches — including a smartphone gimbal with no RF transmitter, signaling DJI is treating the US market as fully off-limits.
+As of July 2026, previously-launched DJI products remain available in the US through third-party retailers (Amazon, B&H Photo, Best Buy).
+However, the Countering CCP Drones Act is now actively blocking new launches: the Osmo Pocket 4 (global launch Apr 16), the DJI Lito 1 + X1 (global launch Apr 23), the DJI Mic Mini 2 (global launch Apr 28), the DJI Osmo Mobile 8P (global launch May 7), and the Osmo Pocket 4 Pro (international launch June 29–30) all shipped internationally but cannot be sold in the US because no FCC authorization has been filed.
+The ban is now blocking 5 consecutive DJI launches — including a smartphone gimbal with no RF transmitter, signaling DJI is treating the US market as fully off-limits.
 With Pentagon classified-intel filings (Apr 12–13) opposing DJI’s FCC petition, there is no near-term path to change.

 What Does the DJI Ban Actually Mean?